Family Wellbeing

 Challenges for working parents of neurodivergent children

-Working parents raising neurodivergent children often face significant challenges while navigating daily childcare, full-time jobs, shouldering financial burdens due to a need for specialized medical and therapeutic care—along with the toll of stress, anxiety, and burnout from balancing all of these complex dynamics.
+Working parents raising neurodiverse children often face significant challenges while navigating daily childcare needs, full-time jobs, and shouldering the financial burdens of specialized medical and therapeutic care—along with the toll of stress, anxiety, and burnout from balancing all of these complex dynamics.

 Figuring out childcare is a daily burden